sictweb/dps945/notes/hypermedia-representation.md

 }
 ```

-When returning a collection, the response looks something like this:
+When returning a collection, the JSON response looks something like this:

 ```js
 [{